Selvam-DG/CPP/Notes/class_constructors.md

 ```
 ## Access Specifier in Class
 - `private` by default while creating methods, attributes
-  - access method, attributes inside the class
+  - Members declared inside a class without any access specifier are private.
+These members can only be accessed within the class.
 - `public`
-  - can access methods, attribute anywhere in the code
+  - Members declared as public can be accessed from outside the class.
 - `'protected`
+  - Members declared as protected can be accessed in the class itself and by derived classes.

 ## Scope resolution operator
+- Used to define a class member function outside the class definition.
 ```cpp
 #include <iostream>
 #include<bits/stdc++.h>